 Copperhead snakes are one of the most common venomous snakes in North America.
 They are found throughout the southeastern and northeastern United States (except for southern Georgia and most of Florida).
-There are five subspecies of copperheads, with most being around 2-3 feet long, about the length of a yardstick.
+Copperheads were historically divided into five subspecies, though some modern classifications now recognize them as separate species within the genus Agkistrodon.
+Most are around 2-3 feet long, about the length of a yardstick.
 But how big is the largest copperhead ever recorded?
 Let’s find out!

 What are Copperhead Snakes?